How News Images Move the Public

 Examples

 Elements of visual culture have an impact not only on the person’s identity but also on the identification of the entire nation.
 Images can influence collective consciousness and the value system that motivates people’s behavior.
-The statement made by Mitchell (2005) in “There Are no Visual Media” regarding the potential of images in revealing the atmosphere through the influence on sensory organs confirms this assumption.
+The statement made by Mitchell (2005) in “There Are No Visual Media” regarding the potential of images in revealing the atmosphere through the influence on sensory organs confirms this assumption.

-An example of the way an image has changed the identity of a nation is shown in Figure 1 in Appendix 1.
+An example of the way an image has changed the identity of a nation is shown in Figure 1.
 The photo showed the boys who worked as miners in 1910-1911 on one of the American fields (“Breaker boys working in Ewen Breaker of Pennsylvania Coal Co,” n.d.).
 After this photo became available to the mass audience, child labor in the country was canceled.

 In the article “A Portrait of this Country” by Kalman-Lamb (2012), the author discussed the notion of the “symbolic meaning” of images and their capability to influence the self-identification of people (p.
 24).
-An example of a picture that has a symbolic meaning is a photo of 1962 (Figure 2 in Appendix 1).
+An example of a picture that has a symbolic meaning is a photo of 1962 (Figure 2).
 In it, a priest is silently holding a deadly wounded soldier (“Héctor Rondón Lovera,” 1962).
 The publication of this photo has made it possible to draw the attention of the general society to the problems of Venezuela.

 Conclusion